Central Vermont Vets Town Hall 2021

 Based on feedback from both speakers and attendees, there will be a question-and-answer period with some of the speakers at the end of the event.

 This VTH will take place outdoors, to allow us to gather as safely and comfortably as possible.
-Please wear a mask and practice physical distancing, per state guidelines.
+Click here for details on expected weather, covid protocols, seating, food, and more.

 You can RSVP on Eventbrite here.
 RSVPs are encouraged, but optional.